epam/edp-keycloak-operator/docs/api.md

-KeycloakRealmStatus defines the observed state of KeycloakRealm
+KeycloakRealmStatus defines the observed state of KeycloakRealm.

 <table>
     <thead>